torvalds/linux/Documentation/dev-tools/kcsan.rst

   recommended to disable this option.

-To use the strictest possible rules, select ``CONFIG_KCSAN_STRICT=y``, which configures KCSAN to follow the Linux-kernel memory consistency model (LKMM) as closely as possible.
+To use the strictest possible rules, select ``CONFIG_KCSAN_STRICT=y``, which configures KCSAN to follow the GNU/Linux-kernel memory consistency model (LKMM) as closely as possible.

 DebugFS interface